googleforgames/open-match/README.md

 - [x] Be packaged in a (Linux) Docker container.
 - [x] Read/write from the Open Match state storage &mdash; Open Match ships with Redis as the default state storage.
 - [x] Read a profile you wrote to state storage using the Backend API.
 - [x] Select from the player data you wrote to state storage using the Frontend API.
+It must respect all the ignore lists defined in the matchmaker config.
 - [ ] Run your custom logic to try to find a match.
 - [x] Write the match object it creates to state storage at a specified key.
-- [x] Remove the players it selected from consideration by other MMFs.
+- [x] Remove the players it selected from consideration by other MMFs by adding them to the appropriate ignore list.
 - [x] Notify the MMFOrc of completion.
 - [x] (Optional, but recommended) Export stats for metrics collection.